 We have our next Ask a Scientist question, brought to us by Susan F., a 1st-grade teacher who wanted to know more about how our weather forms.
-To answer Susan’s intriguing question, we caught up with Andy Mayka, a mechanical engineer who uses principles of meteorology in his daily work.
 Here’s Susan’s question:

 How do thunderstorms form?

 Imagine it’s a warm, sunny, summer day here in Illinois…the temperature is in the 80s, and the air feels thick and humid (this might be hard to imagine in March, so take a minute if you need to).
 Maybe you’re at the park, at the beach, or maybe you’re just in your backyard enjoying a tall, cold glass of iced tea.
 You barely notice the white, fluffy clouds becoming bigger and bigger through the afternoon.
 Then suddenly, the world seems to dim a little.
 You glance to the west and notice a giant, dark cloud approaching.
 Uh oh…time to head inside.
 You watch out the window as the sky goes dark, the wind picks up, and the downpour begins, accompanied by lightning and thunder…hopefully you saved something for a rainy day.